TheGiftsProject/iscjs/README.md

 # ISCJS

-This gem allows you to add any of our home brewed JavaScript plugins to your
+This gem includes all of the JavaScript plugins we wrote at eBay ISC.

 ## Installation